 Ethosuximide Side Effects

 Not all side effects for ethosuximide may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ethosuximide: oral capsule liquid filled, oral syrup

-Check with your doctor immediately if any of the following side effects occur while taking ethosuximide:Rare
+You should check with your doctor immediately if any of these side effects occur when taking ethosuximide:Rare

 - Changes in behavior